Bismillah Khan Mohammadi: Early years and career

 Bismillah Khan Mohammadi was born in 1961 in the Panjshir Province of Afghanistan.
 An ethnic Tajik, he is the son of Ghausuddin of the Panjshir Valley.
 After graduating from 14th grade in Abu Hanifa Seminary he enrolled at Kabul Military University.
 Mohammadi was a former PDPA Parcham member, but after the Soviet invasion of Afghanistan he aligned himself with mujahideen resistance commander Ahmad Shah Massoud.

 When the Taliban gained control over large parts of Afghanistan in 1996 establishing their Islamic Emirate of Afghanistan, Bismillah Khan served as Deputy Minister of Defense of the anti-Taliban and still recognized Islamic State of Afghanistan.
 He was a senior commander in the anti-Taliban resistance, the United Front (Northern Alliance), led by Ahmad Shah Massoud.
 After the attacks of September 11, 2001, and the subsequent fall of the Taliban regime through United Front ground troops and the U.S. Air Force, Bismillah Khan was appointed commander of Kabul's police force and became a member of the Kabul Security Commission.
 During that period the security situation in Kabul was better than in other parts of Afghanistan.

 Chief of Staff of the Afghan National Army

 In 2002, Bismillah Khan became Chief of Staff of the Afghan National Army, a post he held until 2010.

 Interior Minister

 In June 2010, Bismillah Khan was transferred from his position as Army Chief of Staff to the post of Interior Minister by President Hamid Karzai.
 As Interior Minister, Mohammadi loudly deplored ethnic fractiousness within the Afghan security forces, stressing national unity and Islamic ethics in the Afghan National Police.

-Mohammadi also he would appoint police leadership positions based on merit, after as army chief of staff, he was able to improve the army's capabilities by championing meritocracy.